Comparison of Texas Instruments graphing calculators

-A graphing calculator is a class of hand-held calculator that is capable of plotting graphs and solving complex functions.
-There are several companies that manufacture models of graphing calculators.
-Texas Instruments is a major manufacturer.
+This is a comparison of graphing calculators manufactured by Texas Instruments, a major manufacturer of these.
+Graphing calculators is a class of hand-held calculator that is capable of plotting graphs and solving complex functions.

 The following table compares general and technical information for a selection of common and uncommon Texas Instruments graphing calculators.
 Many of the calculators in this list have region-specific models that are not individually listed here, such as the TI-84 Plus CE-T, a TI-84 Plus CE designed for non-French European markets.
 These region-specific models are usually functionally identical to each other, aside from minor cosmetic differences and circuit board hardware revisions.
 See the individual calculators' articles for further information.